DigitalTensionExperiment/ChainLinks/README.md

 > puzzle friendly

+Build a search puzzle where searching a very large space in order to find a solution and there are no short cuts other than searching this large space:
+** Given puzzle_id (from a high min entropy distribution) && a target set Y try to find x s.t.
+H(puzzle_id | x) is an element in {Y};

 [SHA-256]
 Takes the msg and breaks it up into blocks of 256 bits in size (needs padding b/c the msg isn't going to necessarily be a multiple of the block size)